urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 nav_order: 5
 ---

-# Carbon Emissions Reporting
+# **Carbon Emissions Reporting**

-The following documents the capabilities added to URBANopt&trade; to calculate carbon emissions associated with building electricity use.
-Emission calculations for other fuel types will be added soon.
-Note that the modeling capabilities are currently in Beta mode.
-This means that testing and development are still in progress, and user feedback is welcome.
+The following documents the capabilities added to URBANopt&trade; to calculate carbon emissions associated with building electricity, natural gas, propane and fueloil use.
-Carbon emissions calculations for electricity use are added to URBANopt to enable users to plan/design for low/net zero carbon buildings, neighborhoods, and urban districts.
+Carbon emissions calculations are added to URBANopt to enable users to plan/design for low/net zero carbon buildings, neighborhoods, and urban districts.
 Calculated emissions values are direct emissions that occur from sources controlled or owned by an organization.
 Users can calculate emissions and compare the results across multiple UO Scenarios.

+# Electricity Emissions

-The measure used to calculate emissions, called add_ems_emissions_reporting, is in the [openstudio-common-measures](https://github.com/NREL/openstudio-common-measures-gem) GitHub Repository.
+The measure used to calculate electricity emissions, called add_ems_emissions_reporting, is in the [openstudio-common-measures](https://github.com/NREL/openstudio-common-measures-gem) GitHub Repository.
 The functionality and the translated URBANopt user inputs are briefly defined below.

 ## Inputs